Trigger refresh of build information by URL hook

 3) other Hudson job called 'redmine_hudson:fetch' job, after build completed.

-Updated by Beau Simensen almost 10 years ago
+Updated by Beau Simensen about 10 years ago

 I appreciate the clarification.
 This is something that I think I would be able to use right away until I am able to work on a more complete solution.